- Director: Satyajit Ray

 The movie is centered around three performances of Indian classical music and dance, which the lord gives at great expense to show off his elaborate “music room.”
 The lord, we see, is obsessed more with appearances and maintaining his family’s prestige than anything else, even, seemingly, the individual members of his family.
 After the first performance, his wife (Padma Devi) complains that he mortgaged all of her jewels to pay for it.
 His neighbor Mahim (Gangapuda Bose) is lower born, crude, and has bad taste, but has become successful as a tax collector and now has more money than the lord.
 He can occasionally hear faint music or even the sound of a generator (meaning the neighbor has electricity, a rarity in 1920s India) coming from next door.

 The first performance is in celebration of a “thread cutting ceremony” (go with it) for the lord’s son (Pinaki Sen Gupta).
 The second comes after Mahim visits and invites the lord to his own music party, to which the lord coolly responds that he already has a party scheduled for that same date.
-Of course, he did not, as we realize looking at the servant standing behind Mahim (Tulsi Lahari), looking flabbergasted at this sudden expense.
+Of course, he did not, as we realize looking at the servant standing behind Mahim (Tulsi Lahari), who is flabbergasted at this sudden expense.
 Though his wife and son are out of town, the lord orders them to return for the performance.
 It takes place in a thunderstorm, while a bizarre singer (the way his beard is cut makes him look like nothing so much as a muppet when he opens his mouth) warbles ominously.
 The lord stares at his drinking glass, where he sees an insect floating.
 Then a servant arrives carrying the body of his son.
 The boat carrying the lord’s son and wife up the river has sunk in the storm.

 For the final performance, the lord uses the last of his money to “go out with a bang,” even outbidding Mahim for the services of a popular dancer (Roshan Kumari).
 When Mahim tries to tip the dancer himself, the lord stops him with his cane.
 It is the right of the host to tip in his own house, a right for which the lord uses the last of his gold.
 After the performance, the lord gets drunk while loudly toasting his ancestors, but sees a spider crawling on his own portrait, as the non-electric lights on his ornate chandelier gradually blow out.